Free migration routes for marine migratory fish

 meters of habitat restoration in the river

-The river has a rich fish fauna and is of particular interest for sport fishing, not least because it is home to large sea trout
+The river has a rich fish fauna and is particularly interesting as it is home to large sea trout

 Unusual moss and rich fish fauna

 The lush flora along the waterways includes many species.
-One of the most unusual species is hair moss, which grows on boulders and alder roots along the Gunnaboån river.
+One of the most unusual species is hairy claw moss, which grows on boulders and alder roots along the Gunnaboån river.

-The river has a rich fish fauna and is of particular interest for sport fishing, not least because it is home to large sea trout.
-River Ljungbyån is also of national interest for nature conservation.
-The Natura 2000 site consists mainly of the habitat type “Watercourse with floating-leaf vegetation or aquatic mosses.
+River Ljungbyån has a rich fish fauna and is particularly interesting as it is home to large sea trout.
+The river is also of national interest for nature conservation and the Natura 2000 site consists mainly of the habitat type “Watercourse with floating leaf vegetation or aquatic mosses”.

 Impacts and ecological status

-Despite its high nature values, River Ljungbyån has been affected by human interventions, and today has a moderate ecological status according to the EU Water Framework Directive.
+Despite its high nature values, River Ljungbyån has been affected by human impact, and today has a moderate ecological status according to the EU Water Framework Directive.

 Historically, the river has been used as a source of power, resulting in many old mills and hydropower plants along the river.
-This causes severe fragmentation, with dams hindering fish migration and blocking spawning grounds.
-In addition, the river has been cleared of large rocks and dead wood, reducing its biodiversity, especially for fish species.
-Some stretches have also been straightened and re-dug.
+This causes severe fragmentation, with dams preventing fish migration and natural sediment transport.
+Furthermore, stretches of stream with spawning grounds for trout, among others, have disappeared when the river was dammed.
+In addition, the river has been cleared of large stones and dead wood, which reduces biodiversity.
+Some sections of the river have also been straightened and re-dug.

-In recent years, summer water scarcity has become a recurring problem, negatively affecting both habitats and species.
+In recent years, water scarcity has become a recurring problem in the summer, negatively affecting both habitats and species.

 Restoration actions under Improve Aquatic LIFE

-According to the Natura 2000 management plan for River Ljungbyån, ensuring free migration of fish, restoring and creating new spawning areas and restoring wetlands are priorities.
+According to the management plan for River Ljungbyån, ensuring free migration opportunities for fish, restoring and creating new spawning areas and recreating wetlands are priorities.

 The measures will improve connectivity, hydrology, biodiversity, fish production and habitats.
-They will also help to strengthen Natura 2000 species such as the Eurasian watermilfoil, the stone loach, the sea trout, the lamprey and the minnow by enabling free migration from the Baltic Sea to upstream spawning and nursery areas.
+They will also contribute to strengthening the Natura 2000 species hairy claw moss, bullhead, sea trout, lamprey and minnow by enabling free migration from the Baltic Sea to the spawning and nursery areas in the Ljungbyån catchment.

 Barriers to migration